SJU-Capstone-DS-DayOne/Model_Serving/README.md

 ## Description

-Palette is a dating course recommendation platform for couples. <br>
+Palette is a date course recommendation platform for couples. <br>
-This repository covers serving the [recommendation AI model](https://github.com/SJU-Capstone-DS-DayOne/Model) used in the Palette.
+This repository covers how we serve the [recommender AI model](https://github.com/SJU-Capstone-DS-DayOne/Model) used in the Palette.

 ## Method